 - Why is my refraction not covered?

 - Most medical plans, like standard Medicare, only cover health-related visits, not routine check-ups.
-Since a refraction is considered a routine procedure, it is often not covered.
+Since refraction is considered a routine procedure, it is often not covered.

 - Will my medical insurance cover the cost of glasses?